bonitasoft/bonita-doc/md/manage-control-in-forms.md

 To help the user to fill out the form and tell him/her the number of days is valid according to the amount of days left, create a new variable _remainDays_.
 It will provide the number of days left for the leave type Annual leave.
 In real life, it should be of type **External API**.
-For the sake of this turotial, just make it a JSON variable to test our form.
+For the sake of this tutorial, just make it a JSON variable to test our form.
 The value is:

 ```javascript